 Addverb has created one of the best videos describing micro-fulfillment and how they view the industry.
-I have no doubt that Addverb will become one of the leading MFC companies.

-Fourth Place Goes to Exotec
+Sixth Place Goes to Exotec

-Fifth Place Goes to Attabotics
+Seventh Place Goes to Attabotics

 Attabotics is most notable for its “3D” storage system, with wheeled carts capable of moving on an X, Y, or Z axis.
 I can attest to the fact that Attabotics is a technical marvel.

-Sixth Place Goes to Fabric
+Eighth Place Goes to Fabric

 CommonSense Robotics was founded in Israel by Elram Goren, Ori Avraham and Shay Cohen in 2015.
 I was contacted by individuals who worked for CommonSense Robotics when the company was founded asking for my advice on different topics.
 I was happy to share my opinion.

 CommonSense Robotics changed its name to Fabric in 2019.

 I like Fabric because they offer multiple options for customers to leverage their technology.
 Companies can purchase or lease the Fabric platform and have it installed inside their stores or in warehouses, or companies can place their products inside micro-fulfillment centers owned and operated by Fabric.
 The latter model is similar to a concept I created that I call Micro-fulfillment as a Service (MaaS).